pmborg/Gravity-is-the-4th-Dimension/README.md

 Not motion through space
 But motion through geometry.

-Redshift is the tracer of embedding depth — not velocity.
+Redshift is the tracer of embedding depth in 4D — not velocity.

 ------------------------------------------------------------------------

 ## Summary

-• Redshift comes from geometric elevation
+• Redshift comes from geometric elevation in 4D
-• Distance is geometric depth
 • Light loses energy climbing curvature
 • Hubble’s law arises from geometry, not expansion
 • No inflation is required